-The bachelor of arts in environmental geoscience is a joint geology-geography program for students interested in geological and geographical approaches to environmental issues.
-Emphasis is placed on the physical, human and spatial aspects of Earth and its environment.
+Environmental Geoscience is a joint geology and geography major for students interested in geological and geographical approaches to environmental issues.
+The curriculum emphasizes the physical, human and spatial aspects of Earth and its environment.
 Students interested in geological and geographical approaches to environmental issues study how to positively affect the environment and find solutions to the problems around them.

 Our graduates pursue careers in environmental remediation, land use planning, sustainability design, geographical information systems, environmental legislation and journalism.
-Geologists and geophysicists hold approximately 85,000 jobs nationwide.
-In addition, nearly 10,000 geoscientists hold geology, geophysics and oceanography faculty positions in colleges and universities.
+Geologists and geophysicists hold approximately 95,000 jobs nationwide.
 Energy and environmental companies employ about half of all geoscientists.
 Many other geologists work for consulting firms and business services, especially engineering firms, which often provide services to oil and gas companies.
-The federal government employs approximately 10,000 geologists, geophysicists, oceanographers and hydrologists.